We've independently reviewed this article to make sure it's as accurate as we can make it.

 10. Restart the wash cycle.

-- You can hear the pump operating but the water doesn’t drain from the washing machine.
+- You can hear the pump operating, but the water doesn’t drain from your washing machine.

-- The water takes longer than usual to drain from the washing machine.
+- The water takes longer than usual to drain from your washer.

-2. Use a wrench to detach the drain hose from the washing machine.
+2. Use a wrench to detach the drain hose from your washer.
 (The drain hose is large, corrugated, and connected to a drain pipe.)

 3. Hold the bucket by the drain pipe.
 Use it to catch any water that could be inside it.